 You may enroll on any day of the month.
-Classes start on the first and third Tuesdays of the month for students enrolling in the Cosmetologist, Cosmetologist Advanced, and Advanced Cosmetologist courses at all locations.
-Classes start on the third Tuesday of the month for students enrolling in the Advanced Manicurist course at all locations.
-Classes start on the fourth Tuesday of the month for students enrolling in the Advanced Esthetician and Combination Advanced Esthetics & Advanced Manicurist courses at all locations and for students enrolling in the Barbering course at the Niles campus.
+Classes start on the Monday before the first and third Tuesdays of the month for students enrolling in the Cosmetologist, Cosmetologist Advanced, and Advanced Cosmetologist courses at all locations.
+Classes start on the Monday before the third Tuesday of the month for students enrolling in the Advanced Manicurist course at all locations.
+Classes start on the Monday before the fourth Tuesday of the month for students enrolling in the Advanced Esthetician and Combination Advanced Esthetics & Advanced Manicurist courses at all locations.
+Classes start the fourth Tuesday for students enrolling in the Barbering course at the Niles campus only.
 The Massage Therapy program starts on the third Monday of each month at the Boardman campus only.